ZAdamMac/piminder/README.md

-# Pyminder
+# Piminder
 A minimal-functionality heads-up-display/dashboard utility for the Raspberry Pi, premised on the [Pimoroni GFX Hat](https://shop.pimoroni.com/products/gfx-hat).
 This utility operates a small Flask-based RESTful API and provides two helper modules, `monitor` and `helpers`, allowing local scripts and cron jobs to display messages on the HAT in a structured way.
 Initial development is by [Arcana Labs](https://www.arcanalabs.ca).
 Development is very casually ongoing, with minor incremental improvements as they become desired within the lab.

 ## Fitness for Risk
-Pyminder is intended for use as a small-scale monitoring utility in a lab/private subnet capacity only.
+Piminder is intended for use as a small-scale monitoring utility in a lab/private subnet capacity only.
 It is not hardened for or intended to for use with a WAN or direct exposure to the internet, and should be protected by a reverse proxy and other traffic shaping rules at all times if present on such a network.
 The release version, 1.0 and later, includes TLS capabilities.
 It is strongly recommended you read the documentation fully before configuring and using this product.

 ## System Requirements
 It is supposed that the local versions of Raspbian and Python 3 are up to date.
 The test article also used an up-to-date version of Mariadb.
 Naturally, the GFX hat is also a requirement as the monitor will not work with any other display.